Earth's Infrared Background: A Physics-Based Null Hypothesis for the Global-Scale Subannual Variability of Outgoing Longwave Radiation: Supporting Information

 For each window, the grid-point variance was estimated by averaging $F^{}(\lambda, \phi, t)F^{*}(\lambda, \phi, t)$ over time.
 The meridional integral was estimated using Gauss-Legendre quadrature.
 To this end, the resulting variance was first linearly interpolated in latitude from the regular grid to a Gauss-Legendre grid.
 The zonal integral was estimated using the trapezoid rule at the equi-distanced longitudes.
 The resulting global mean variance of the observed OLR, averaged over all windows, is $26.4 \pm 0.2$~W\,m$^{-2}$, where the uncertainty is the one associated with the standard error over the samples (windows).

 Assuming $F$ is statistically isotropic, the corresponding global mean variance in spectral space is

-Using Eq.~(\ref{eq:ebcm-solutions-a}) with $t=t'$, the global mean variance of the $\mathcal{E}$BCM is then
+Using Eq.~(3) with $t=t'$, the global mean variance of the $\mathcal{E}$BCM is then

 where the summation was truncated according to the truncation order of the data.
-Using the estimated values of $\epsilon_{0} = 5.8 \pm 0.1$~W\,m$^{-2}$ and $\lambda_{0} = 383 \pm 13$~km to obtain $\epsilon_{l} = \epsilon_{0} / [1 + \lambda_{0}^2 l(l+1) / a^2]$, the global mean STD of the $\mathcal{E}$BCM is $26.6 \pm 0.5$~W\,m$^{-2}$, where the uncertainty is the one implied by those of $\epsilon_{0}$ and $\lambda_{0}$ assuming the two are uncorrelated.
+Using the estimated values of $\epsilon_{0} = 5.8 \pm 0.1$~W\,m$^{-2}$ and $\lambda_{0} = 384 \pm 2$~km to obtain $\epsilon_{l} = \epsilon_{0} / [1 + \lambda_{0}^2 l(l+1) / a^2]$, the global mean STD of the $\mathcal{E}$BCM is $26.6 \pm 0.5$~W\,m$^{-2}$, where the uncertainty is the one implied by those of $\epsilon_{0}$ and $\lambda_{0}$ assuming the two are uncorrelated.

-Next, the total variance is best described in relation to Parseval's theorem.
-Using the discrete Fourier transform, and truncating the series according to the truncation order of the data, Parseval's theorem is
+The total variance is best described in relation to Parseval's theorem.
+With the above conventions for the Spherical Harmonics and the Fourier transform, the continuous form of Parseval's theorem is

-where each temporal window has 360~days with 2 samples per day for a total of 720 samples.
-The left-hand side was estimated as described above for the global mean variance, yielding a total variance of $9062 \pm 308$~[W\,m$^{-2}$]$^{2}$.
-The right-hand side was calculated by straightforward addition, yielding a total variance of $9164 \pm 310$~[W\,m$^{-2}$]$^{2}$.
-In the main text, the average value of the two estimates is reported ($9113 \pm 309$~[W\,m$^{-2}$]$^{2}$).